-We’ve now made it past the holiday season but there is still plenty to be thankful.
-Like the last few years, PHR will take a look at what teams are thankful for but this year comes with a bit of a change.
-Normally teams would have an idea of where their season was heading, coming up on the one-quarter mark with mountains of statistics to analyze.
-Instead, in this unprecedented year, the season hasn’t even begun.
-We’ll still take a look at what each group is excited about and what they could hope for with the calendar having now flipped to 2021.
+We’ve made it past the holiday season but there is still plenty to be thankful for.
+Like the last few years, PHR will take a look at what teams are thankful for but this season comes with a bit of a change.
+Typically at this time of the calendar year, the trade deadline is fast approaching but now, we’re only at the one-quarter mark.
+Still, we’ll analyze what they’re happy about so far and what they can be hoping for in the months to come.

-What would the Rangers be even more thankful for?
+What would the Jets be even more thankful for?

-What should be on the Rangers’ wish list?
+What should be on the Jets’ wish list?

 Photo courtesy of USA Today Sports Images.